True Or False Bacteria Are Larger Than Human Cells

 Genetic Factors

-The genetic makeup of an organism plays a crucial role in determining cell size.
+The genetic makeup of an organism has a big impact in determining cell size.
 Genes encode proteins that regulate cell growth and division.
 Mutations in these genes can lead to abnormal cell sizes.

 Nutritional Factors